 An internship and previous experience are not necessary in this field, but would be beneficial to students.
 This hands-on experience will teach students about working with code and developing software.
 Students will learn to work with programs and troubleshoot issues with the assistance of a professional.

 computer programming degree applicants generally need have finished high school or their GED.
 Many schools may also have GPA and SAT/ACT score minimums that must be met.
-Once you obtain your degree, additional programming certifications required to pursue a career in this field.
+In addition to these basic computer programming program qualifications, to serve in some programming careers, special certification may be required outside of your degree.

 |Degree||Credit Requirements||Typical Program Length|